-- (3) The national allocation plan, including the total annual average quantity of allowances of 7.7638833 million tonnes CO2 equivalent (hereinafter "million tonnes") stated therein, has been evaluated against the criteria contained in Annex III to and Article 10 of the Directive, taking into account the Commission's guidance to Member States on the implementation of these criteria4.
-Certain aspects of the national allocation plan have been found incompatible with those criteria, and in particular with criteria 1, 2, and 3 in Annex III to the Directive. - (4) The national allocation plan contravenes criteria 1, 2 and 3 of Annex III to the Directive because the total quantity of allowances intended to be allocated is more than would be consistent with assessments of actual and projected progress made pursuant to Decision 280/2004/EC and more than would be consistent with the potential, including the technological potential, of activities covered by the Community scheme to reduce emissions.
+- (3) The national allocation plan, including the total quantity of allowances of annually 16.686 million tonnes CO2 equivalent (hereinafter "million tonnes") stated therein, has been evaluated against the criteria contained in Annex III to and Article 10 of the Directive, taking into account the Commission's guidance to Member States on the implementation of these criteria3.
+Certain aspects of the national allocation plan have been found incompatible with those criteria, and in particular with criteria 1, 2, 3, 6 and 10 in Annex III to the Directive. - (4) The national allocation plan contravenes criteria 1, 2 and 3 of Annex III to the Directive because the total quantity of allowances intended to be allocated is more than would be consistent with assessments of actual and projected progress made pursuant to Decision 280/2004/EC and more than would be consistent with the potential, including the technological potential, of activities covered by the Community scheme to reduce emissions.
 Criteria 2 and 3 provide for a methodology using the most representative emissions figures, taking into account economic growth and carbon intensity improvements.
-Pursuant to criterion 1, the total quantity of allowances to be allocated shall not be more than is likely to be needed for the strict application of the criteria of Annex III. - (5) With respect to criterion 2, in the Commission's most recent assessment5 made pursuant to Decision 280/2004/EC, the actual greenhouse gas emissions of the sectors covered by the Community Scheme in Latvia in 2005 are reported as being 2.9 million tonnes6.
-These emission figures are the most reliable and accurate emissions figures for the Commission to use as a starting point for the assessment under criteria 2 and 3 because they have been reported by individual installations in Latvia falling under the Community scheme and have been independently verified pursuant to Article 15 of the Directive.
-In addition, the figures correspond precisely to the scope of installations included by Latvia in the Community scheme in the phase 2005 to 2007, including the installations that were voluntarily included in the EU Emissions Trading Scheme on 1 March 2006.7 Emissions figures given by Latvia in respect of earlier years have not been independently and consistently verified with a comparably high degree of
+Pursuant to criterion 1, the total quantity of allowances to be allocated shall not be more than is likely to be needed for the strict application of the criteria of Annex III. - (5) With respect to criterion 2, in the Commission's most recent assessment4 made pursuant to Decision 280/2004/EC, the actual greenhouse gas emissions of the sectors covered by the Community Scheme in Lithuania in 2005 are reported as being 6.6 million tonnes5.
+These emission figures are the most reliable and accurate emissions